Quality Factor In An AC Circuit

 In a resonant circuit, the quality factor directly relates to voltage magnification.
 At resonance, the voltage across the inductor or capacitor in a series RLC circuit is Q times the source voltage.
 This means that circuits with higher Q factors can achieve greater voltage amplification, which can be beneficial in some applications but may also require careful consideration to avoid component damage.

-28. How does the quality factor relate to the resonance curve of an AC circuit?
+Q: How does the quality factor relate to the group delay in a resonant circuit?

 Yes, the quality factor can be used to estimate the lifetime of energy storage in a resonant circuit.
 A higher Q indicates that energy is dissipated more slowly, leading to a longer decay time for oscillations.
 The time constant for energy decay is proportional to Q/ω, where ω is the angular frequency.
 This relationship is useful in applications like RFID tags or wireless power transfer systems where energy storage duration is critical.